Graphite drawing tools you need - Artist's Essentials

 graphite-powder.jpg

-This is the most important tool of all because of course it's a drawing but also because it can cover a large area of drawing backgrounds, textures, and midtones which can give you an upper hand and speed up your initial art stages.
+This is the most important tool as it can cover large areas.
+Creating backgrounds, textures, and midtones is much easier with powdered graphite/charcoal/conte instead of using stumps and speed up your initial art stages.
 For fully blackened backgrounds, you can use water-soluble graphite or charcoal powder, these are very easily available in your local art stores and online.
 For a slightly gray background, you can just use the powder dry.
 Another plus of using powder is it does not damage your paper media when trying to figure out the highlights.
 When used dry, it’s really easy to erase highlights and darken the shadows.
-The more you apply, the darker the values will get (based on the charcoal/graphite grade).
 If you find that the dry powder available in the market is not dark enough, you can opt to buy a higher grade stick like 14B graphite and make your own powder using a sanding screen (available at any hardware stores).

 2. Cotton swabs and q-tips